|Nutritional Guidelines (per serving)|

 - Kosher salt and freshly ground black pepper, to taste

-- In a large, heavy-bottomed pot (such as an enameled Dutch oven), heat the spinach leaves over medium-high heat.
-You can add a small amount of water to the pot before adding the spinach, but as the liquid in the leaves cooks out, the leaves will steam in their liquid.
+In a large, heavy-bottomed pot (such as an enameled Dutch oven), heat the spinach leaves over medium-high heat.
+You can add a small amount of water to the pot before adding the spinach, but the leaves will steam in their own liquid as they cook.
 Stir with a wooden spoon to keep everything moving.